Last updated January 23rd, 2021

 You could even split your stakes and go each-way on a couple of horses, maybe one that is fancied in the betting and another that is a longshot you like.

 Is There A Grand National Free Bet Available?

 As well as checking out the place terms, as we have already discussed, you could look out for a free bet.
 If you are a new customer then a bookmaker will often offer a free bet promotion.

-If you click through to the following page on Grand National day itself, then it will state which bookies are still offering a free bet for the big race and what that free bet actually is: Grand National Free Bets.
+If you click through to this section of our Just Bookies home page on Grand National day itself, then it will state which bookies are still offering a free bet for the big race and what that free bet actually is.

 How To Pick Your Selection